HARLEY-DAVIDSON SUPER GLIDE SPORT (1998 - 2005) Review

 FXDXT Dyna Super Glide T-Sport: Introduced 2000.
 As Harley-Davidson Dyna Super Glide Sport but with headlamp fairing and leather saddle bags as standard.
 Discontinued 2002

 Owners' reviews for the HARLEY-DAVIDSON SUPER GLIDE (1998 - 2005)

-1 owner has reviewed their HARLEY-DAVIDSON SUPER GLIDE (1998 - 2005) and rated it in a number of areas.
+3 owners have reviewed their HARLEY-DAVIDSON SUPER GLIDE (1998 - 2005) and rated it in a number of areas.
 Read what they have to say and what they like and dislike about the bike below.